c3g/GenPipes/README.md

 GenPipes have been tested with Python 2.7.

-Quick setup for abacus, guillimin and mammouth users
+Quick setup for abacus, Beluga, graham, cedar and mammouth users
 ----------------------------------------------------
 Genomes and modules used by the pipelines are already installed on a CVMFS partition mounted on all those clusters in `/cvmfs/soft.mugqic/CentOS6`.
 To access them, add the following lines to your *$HOME/.bash_profile*: